Vyral/base-template/_drafts/top-secret-calgary-homes-for-sale.md

 {% include youtube.html %}

-Our team has access to a secret set of listings that you won’t find on the MLS.
+<center>Our team has access to a secret set of listings that you won’t find on the MLS.</center>

 Today I am going to share with you, not one, but three of our top coming soon listings before they are out on the MLS and available for purchase to anyone else.